-In general, women in many professions face additional challenges in the workplace than men.
+In general, women in many professions face more challenges in the workplace than men.
 This has led to several gender gaps.
 For example, women entrepreneurs are wildly under represented in venture capital.
-In a All Raise and Pitchbook report, data showed that split across 482 teams, female founders raised a total of $2.88 billion last year – only 2.2 percent of the $130 billion total in venture capital money invested over the year.
+In an All Raise and Pitchbook report, data showed that split across 482 teams, female founders raised a total of $2.88 billion last year – only 2.2 percent of the $130 billion total in venture capital money invested over the year.
 Unfortunately, the percentage has not increased from the previous year.

 As in any sector, a diverse workforce is key to success.
 Companies are able to create better products and services when they understand various audiences and demographics.
 Women are a key demographic, given that they make up more than half of the world’s population.
 Research supports the idea that having women represented at every level, including leadership, can help foster innovation and ultimately support better performance.
 This is why it is impressive to see some cities closing in the gap.
 While Detroit and Indianapolis have reported women outearning men in tech jobs, Kansas City has been consistent with this trend.

 Wages are not the only place where women experience a “gap” based on their gender.
 In the tech sector, there is a large employment gap between men and women.
 Women only hold 25% of computing roles nationally according to the National Center for Women & Information Technology (NCWIT).
 Moreover, there are additional gaps when it comes to women of color.
 Despite the consistent increase in STEM jobs over the years, women in STEM are disproportionately left out of the growth.